gagganj/movie-sentiment-analysis/README.md

 # movie-sentiment-analysis
-Exploring the use of CNNs on Sparse encodings.
+Exploring the use of CNNs on sparse encodings.
 This is adapted from my Applied Machine Learning mini-project at The University of Edinburgh.

 'data_cleaning_and_EDA.ipynb': Juypter Notebook that details the cleaning and exploratory data analysis for the Stanford Movie Review phrase dataset